Trumps Exult Following Reports Of No Phone Contact Ahead Of 2016 Russia Meeting

 Members of Congress so far have not confirmed precisely what information has been gathered.
 The chairman and vice chairman of the Senate intelligence committee have not commented on the press reports.

-Trump has said he was not aware about Russia's outreach to his campaign in 2016 nor of the "active measures" it was waging against the West; he goes back and forth about what he acknowledges about the story.
+Trump has said he was not aware about Russia's outreach to his campaign in 2016 nor of the "active measures" it was waging against the West; he goes back and forth about what he acknowledges about Russia's interference in the 2016 presidential election where he emerged victorious.

 House intelligence committee Chairman Adam Schiff, D-Calif. — who told NPR that the Trump Jr. phone records were going to be a focus of his investigation this year — said he couldn't confirm the reporting and that whatever Senate investigators have learned, it isn't conclusive.